Automating script build/execution from the command-line.

 - …and if SOMEHOW it managed to support multiple parallelisation/batching backends (such as wacky supercomputing shit like Platform LSF HPC and Hadoop or spark or what-have-you) at least for some common use cases I would be inordinately pleased.

 There are a dozen-odd packages for this in my list of things to check out, not including rolling-my-own.
-They overalp with various cloud options, but I am focussed here on developing a new thing, not productionising a known-good algorithms, wich is what the cloud types are best at.
+They overlap with various cloud options, but I am focussed here on developing a new thing.

 airflow is Airbnb’s hybrid parallel-happy workflow tool.
 It has… features.
 Surely.